 Don’t think that you’re a failure because your business isn’t as big as you thought it would be yet.

-I know that in our 20’s we’re considered adults and we are, but we’re still young as shit, and we’ve got so much time!
+I know that in our 20’s we’re considered adults, and we are, but we’re still young as shit and we’ve got so much time!

-goddamn life ahead of you.
+Stop thinking that you’re a failure at such a young age because you’ve got your whole goddamn life ahead of you!
 You’ve got the whole world in front of you and so many opportunities.

-You have plenty of time to succeed.
+You have plenty of time to succeed!

-Don’t truly evaluate where you’re at until you’re 29-30.
+Don’t truly evaluate where you’re at until you’re 29 or 30-years-old.

 Don’t look at where you are on a scale right now.
 All that matters is that you’re brave enough to be working towards your crazy dream while everyone else is hating their 9 to 5 jobs.